 A software requirements specification (SRS) is a description of an agreement between the customer and the supplier/contractor.
 This contains the functional and non-functional requirements of the software system to be developed.
 This document is used as a reference base for the development process.

-Usually, the customers are not able to understand the development process and not clear on what they want from the system, at the same time the development team does not understand customers’ requirements.
+Usually, the customers are not able to understand the development process and are not clear on what they want from the system, at the same time the development team does not understand customers’ requirements.
 Usually, Business Analysts fill this communication gap by preparing an SRS document.

 Typically, a Software Requirement Specifications document consists of the following sections (this is based on the IEEE guide to software requirements specifications and this list may vary from organization to organization)-

 - Introduction – This section is written for the requirements document i.e. the purpose, scope, etc. of the requirements document is included.